langjeff/HW_03_JS_PasswordGen/README.md

 # Javascript Password Generator

-The purpose of this application is to generate a random password by prompting the user for a password length and what time of characters they want included in the password: lowercase, uppercase, numbers, and special characters.
+The purpose of this application is to generate a random password by prompting the user for a password length and what type of characters they want included in the password: lowercase, uppercase, numbers, and special characters.

 # Deployment